Trade directory · Fort Lauderdale metro · Florida

 Licensing Requirements

-Florida requires Certified Roofing Contractor license (CRC).
-Must pass state exam covering roofing methods, materials, codes, and business practices.
-Requires 4 years experience or 2 years plus approved education.
+Florida requires Certified Roofing Contractor license.
+Must pass state exam covering roofing systems, codes, and business law.
+Requires 4 years experience or approved education.
 License renewal every 2 years with 14 hours continuing education.
+Local competency card may be required in some municipalities.

 §2